mateusclira/web-app-https-deployment/readme.md

 ### Uses on this Github include:
 1. Terraform Kind Cluster Creation
-2. Ksops to secure secrets
-3. Deploy of a Web Application
+2. Deploy of a Web Application
-4. Ingress to deploy HTTPS on a Kubernetes Cluster
+3. Ingress to deploy HTTPS on a Kubernetes Cluster

 ## Guides for study